ChrisHaPunkt/ha-stihl-imow/README.md

 ## Known Issues
-There is currently something leading to timeouts on the upstream STIHL server if Home Assistant in constantly pulling the data from the upstream STIHL server.
+Beta v1.0.0: There is currently something leading to timeouts on the upstream STIHL server if Home Assistant in constantly pulling the data from the upstream STIHL server.
 I reached out to STIHl about this issue, but I don't have a response yet.
 This may lead to showing the mower as "offline" in the smartphone apps as well, even if the mower itself have a valid connection to the upstream servers.